github/docs/content/issues/quickstart.md

 As a team, you can also communicate updates on day-to-day tasks within issues so that everyone knows the status of work.
 For example, you can create an issue for a large feature that multiple people are working on, and each of them can add updates with their status or open questions in that issue.
 ## Creating issue forms and templates

 You can use issues to track the different types of work that your team or project covers, as well as gather information from those outside of your project.
-The following are a few common use cases that issues are used for:
+The following are a few common use cases that issues are used for.

 - Release tracking: You can use an issue to track the progress for a release or the steps to complete the day of a launch
 - Large initiatives: You can use an issue to track progress on a large initiative or project, which is then linked to the smaller issues.